 Overview

 The Commission (Lok Sewa) is involved in selecting meritorious candidates required by the government of Nepal for various vacant posts in the civil service, Nepal Police, Nepal Army, Nepal Armed Police Force, and other government bodies.
-The continuity of the public service commission (P S C) has never been hindered since its inception.
+The continuity of the Public Service Commission (PSC) has never been hindered since its inception.
 The present constitution of Nepal 2015 (2073 BS) has designated the public service commission as an independent constitutional body.

 Formation:

-According to the constitution of the Public Service Commission in sub-section (1) of Article 242 of Part 23 of the Constitution of Nepal, there is a provision that the commission will have a chairman and four other members.
-The President shall appoint the chairman and members of the Public Service Commission on the recommendation of the Constitutional Council and at the time of such appointment, at least fifty percent of the members of the commission shall be from among the persons who have been in government service for a period of twenty years or more and the remaining members shall be from science, technology, art, literature, law, public administration, There is a provision to be appointed from among the people who have achieved fame through research, research, teaching or any other important work in sociology or other fields of national life.
-In this way, before the appointment, there is a provision for a parliamentary hearing to be held through a fifteen-member joint committee in accordance with federal law, consisting of members of both houses of the federal parliament.
+At the time of such appointment, at least fifty percent of the commission's members shall be from among the persons who have been in government service for twenty years or more.
+The remaining members shall be from science, technology, art, literature, law, and public administration.
+There is a provision to be appointed from among the people who have achieved fame through research, teaching, or any other important work in sociology or other fields of national life.

 Functions, Duties, and Rights: